tobimd/colorparse/example/README.rst

 Finishing a color
 -----------------

-To finish a color, can mean two things: to change to another color, or reset to normal (to the color the terminal uses, which is normally not the white color).
+To finish a color, can mean two things: to change to another color, or reset to normal (to the color the terminal uses, which is normally not white).

 To change colors, all is needed is to initiate like before::